-After applying scalar replacement and front-end dataflow analysis, the program, such as the code shown in Figure 4(c), is passed to Machine-SUIF.
-ROCCC performs circuit level optimizations and eventually generates the data-path in a modified version of the Machine-SUIF virtual machine intermediate representation.
-Figure 4(b) shows an accumulator after applying scalar replacement in C. The variable sum is detected as a recurrence variable and will be a feedback signal in hardware.
-Figure 4(c) shows the resultant code segment in C. The macros ROCCC\load\prev() and ROCCC\store2next() implement the recurrence.
+After applying scalar replacement and front-end data-flow analysis, the program, such as the code shown in Figure 4c, is passed to Machine-SUIF.
+ROCCC performs circuit-level optimizations and eventually generates the data path in a modified version of the Machine-SUIF virtual machine intermediate representation.
+Figure 4b shows an accumulator after applying scalar replacement in C. The variable sum is detected as a recurrence variable and will be a feedback signal in hardware.
+Figure 4c shows the resultant code segment in C. The macros ROCCC_load_prev() and ROCCC_store2next() implement the recurrence.

 Macros are converted into ROCCC-specific opcodes.
-For example, ROCCC\load\prev() and ROCCC\store2next() in Figure 4(c) are converted into instructions with opcodes LPR (load previous) and SNX (store next), respectively.
+For example, ROCCC_load_prev() and ROCCC_store2next() in Figure 4c are converted into instructions with opcodes LPR (load previous) and SNX (store next), respectively.
 LPR is implemented as a feedback wire and SNX is implemented as a register.
-This pair of instructions duplicates the variable of the present iteration to the next one and removes the loop carried dependency.
+This pair of instructions duplicates the variable of the present iteration to the next one and removes the loop-carried dependency.
 Lookup-table macros are also converted into corresponding LUT instructions.

-3.2 Building the Data-Path
+3.2 Building the Data Path

-Each instruction that goes to hardware is assigned a location in the data-path.
-We add a new field, [n], as shown in Equation 1, into Machine-SUIF IR to record the location of each arithmetic, logic or register copying instruction in the data-path.
+Each instruction that goes to hardware is assigned a location in the data path.
+We add a new field, [n], as shown in Equation (1), into Machine-SUIF IR to record the location of each arithmetic, logic, or register-copying instruction in the data path.
 We call this location the execution level.
 The higher level an instruction is located, the earlier it is executed.

-[n][m] add vr1.s32 < -vr2.s32, vr3.s32 (1)
+$$[n][m] \quad add \quad \$vr1.s32 \quad < - \ \$vr2.s32, \quad \$vr3.s32 \tag{1}$$ path satisfies the following requirements:

-The compiler groups the instructions in each node into different execution levels to exploit instruction (operation) level parallelism.
+The compiler groups the instructions in each node into different execution levels to exploit instruction-(operation) level parallelism.
 Instructions at the same level are executed simultaneously.
-Additional mov instructions are added where needed as pass-through nodes.
-Each instruction's location in the data-path satisfies the following requirements:
+Additional mov instructions are added, where needed, as passthrough nodes.
+Each instruction's location in the data

-- If an instruction's source operand(s) is the live-in operand of this node, the instruction must be at the top level of the data-path.
-If an instruction's destination operand is the live-out operand of this node, the instruction must be at the bottom level of the data-path. - An instruction's source operands are the destination operands of the instructions one level higher. - If a live-in operand is also in the live-out operand set, it is copied down to the bottom level. - Mux nodes are added to implement if-conversion.
+- -If an instruction's source operand(s) is the live-in operand of this node, the instruction must be at the top level of the data path.
+If an instruction's destination operand is the live-out operand of this node, the instruction must be at the bottom level of the data-path. - -An instruction's source operands are the destination operands of the instructions one level higher. - -If a live-in operand is also in the live-out operand set, it is copied down to the bottom level. - -Mux nodes are added to implement if-conversion.
 Latch nodes are added to copy live operands from a branch-node's preceding node down to their succeeding node.
-Alternative branches of the data-path have the same number of levels.
+Alternative branches of the data path have the same number of levels.

-At this point, every level of the dataflow graph corresponds to the instantiation of one loop iteration.
+At this point, every level of the data-flow graph corresponds to the instantiation of one loop iteration.
 Superfluous mov instructions are eliminated by the synthesis tool.

-ROCCC automatically places latches to pipeline a data-path.
-Each execution level is marked as either latched or un-latched, according to the estimated sum of the signal propagation delay from the most recently latched level, and the special timing requirement of some instructions.
-Another field, [m], shown in Equation 1, is added to record the latch level of an instruction.
-At a given execution level all the instructions of that level are either latched or un-latched.
-All the operations between two latched levels are synthesized as one combinational circuit.
-Every latched level corresponds to one pipeline stage, and has a delay of one cycle.
+ROCCC automatically places latches to pipeline a data path.
+Each execution level is marked as either latched or unlatched, according to the estimated sum of the signal propagation delay from the most recently latched level, and the special timing requirement of some instructions.
+Another field, [m], shown in Equation (1), is added to record the latch level of an instruction.
+At a given execution level, all the instructions of that level are either latched or unlatched.
+All the operations between two latched levels are synthesized asone combinational circuit.
+Every latched level corresponds to one pipeline stage and has a delay of one cycle.
 A parameterized controller is generated to clock the pipeline.